 TACO Trump Tower: a seven-story cube of shipping containers painted in a color we named for exactly what it is — Sissy Hot Pink.
 That is the official name, and every visitor is told so.
 What makes it Sissy Hot Pink?
 We sprinkle the whole tower in glitter to make it pretty.
 It's ringed in Sissy Hot Pink LED, topped with a glass observation deck and crossed searchlights you can see for miles.
 On the side, in lights he can never turn off: TACO (Trump Always Chickens Out).

-One in every state.
-Fifty monuments to his disgrace, standing on American highways long after he is gone.
+One tower in Miami — a monument to his disgrace, standing long after he is gone.
 That is what your donation buys: a piece of the permanent record.

 Fully automated, app-ordered vending buffet.
 Big variety, no lines, minimal labor cost.
-Feeds rest-stop traffic and funds operations.
+Feeds visitor traffic and funds operations.

 Museum-quality art and photography only.
 Free PG-13 gallery for families; separate $5 18+ gallery for the unfiltered record.